 - See this brief video of what really happens when a knuckle cracks.

-Grating, popping, or cracking sounds may also occur under a variety of circumstances, especially as we age:
+Grating, popping, or cracking sounds may also occur under a variety of circumstances, especially when:

-- When deteriorating cartilage in knee, neck, or other arthritic joints exposes bone surfaces that rub and grate against each other
+- Cartilage wears away, exposing joint surfaces that rub and grate against each other

 - When ligaments or tendons move over bone surfaces.